mhcoen/mcp-relay/README.md

 # Relay

-**A message buffer between Claude Desktop and Claude Code.**
+A simple tool that moves information—files, code, data, conversation context—between Claude Desktop and Claude Code.

+Both clients connect to a shared buffer via MCP.
+Just say "ask Desktop" or "send this to Code"—the model handles the rest.
+Unobtrusive system notifications let you know when something's waiting on the other side.

-Desktop is great for conversation—planning, review, thinking things through.
-Code is great for execution—editing files, running commands, iterating on errors.
-But they don't share context, so you end up copy-pasting between them.
+**Why?** Desktop and Code have different strengths.
+Desktop is better for conversation—planning, brainstorming, reviewing, iterating on prose.
+Code is better for execution—editing files, running commands, working through errors.
+But they don't share context.
+If you draft something in Desktop and want Code to implement it, or you want Desktop's opinion on code you're writing, you're copy-pasting between apps.

 Relay connects them.
-Both clients connect to a shared SQLite buffer via MCP.
-You decide what crosses the boundary.
+You stay in the flow.

 ## Example